 C319 Physics-Astronomy Building

 Astrobiology - the study of life in the universe - investigates the wide range of multidisciplinary factors that may influence the origin and evolution of life on Earth and beyond.
 Such investigation demands intense interdisciplinarity, for which the astrobiology program at the University of Washington is creating a new community of scholars, investigators, and educators -- a community skilled in multidisciplinary methods and thinking that pushes boundaries beyond the commonplace with intellectual vigor, creativity, and rigorous methodology.

 Astrobiology at the UW builds on the strengths of traditional academic structure to transcend the limits of specialization.

 The graduate certificate program offers an interdisciplinary curriculum in cooperation with the PhD programs of participating departments.
 Participating graduate students gain personal and professional skills necessary to successfully engage in multidisciplinary collaborations.

 Graduate Program Coordinator

 Graduate Certificate Program

 Students must be accepted for admission by the PhD program of one of the departments listed above.

 15 credits minimum

 Additional credits may be earned through:

-Successful completion of the certificate requires a minimum cumulative GPA of 3.00 for all required courses and a grade of 2.7 or higher for each elective course.
+Successful completion of the certificate requires a minimum cumulative 3.00 GPA for all required courses and a minimum 2.7 grade for each elective course.